By Joan Lunzer, M.D., Internal Medicine

 Passing out, or having a loved one pass out, is frightening.
 It is a significant medical event and can be difficult to diagnose when it happens infrequently and for no apparent reason.
 When symptoms go undiagnosed and there is a delay in treatment, it puts a person’s life on hold.
 Driving a car suddenly becomes dangerous, and becomes both scary and frustrating for the patient and their family.

 Finding the reason why someone faints a few times a year is very difficult.
 Getting a diagnostic electrocardiogram (ECG) reading at a clinic visit, on a two-day Holter monitor, or a two-week Zio patch almost never happens.
-The Confirm Rx™ loop recorder works up to two years, recording heart rhythms every day as scheduled by the physician.
+The Confirm Rx™ loop recorder works for up to two years, recording heart rhythms every day as scheduled by the physician.
 The patient also has control over when it is recording.
-“We are very excited about offering this new technology at GRHS.
-Catching the heart’s irregular rhythm while it is happening is a game changer.
+“We began using this new technology at GRHS in 2019 and have had excellent success with it.
+Catching the heart’s irregular rhythm while it is happening is a game-changer for our patients.
 Given this new information, the patient can get effective treatment and subsequently get their life back,” stated Dr. Lunzer.

 By using Bluetooth® wireless technology, the patient is empowered to record heart rhythms at the beginning of their symptoms, such as dizziness or fluttering, on their existing smartphone using the myMerlin™ app.
 Patients who do not have a smartphone will be given one while they are using the loop recorder.
 The average recording is 8 minutes in length, and the data is transmitted (automatically sent) to Dr. Lunzer within minutes of the recording.